Best daily deals

 Abstruct screenshot 2022

 Abstruct is one of the newer wallpaper apps with 4K (or better) wallpapers.
 It houses all OnePlus wallpapers from its various devices by artist Hampus Olsson.
-The artist added a few extra wallpapers and all future OnePlus wallpapers will be here as well.
+The artist added a few extra wallpapers; all future OnePlus wallpapers will also be here.
 There are over 300 total wallpapers.
-The selection is small, but colorful and sharp.
+The selection is small but colorful and sharp.
 Most of the wallpapers are abstract or some form of it.
 It’s a good source of 4K wallpapers.

 Imgur and Reddit